 1. Congressional Statute

-If the Supreme Court has struck down all or part of a federal statute, Congress can go back and adjust the statute to their liking.
+If the Supreme Court has struck down all or part of a federal statute, Congress can go back and adjust the statute to its liking.
 This is often used to supplement or augment Court decisions.
 For example, the Supreme Court decided in the 2000 case FDA v.
-Brown & Williamson Tobacco Corp that the FDA didn't have the authority to regulate tobacco.
+Brown & Williamson Tobacco Corp that the FDA didn’t have the authority to regulate tobacco.
 Congress changed that with the Family Smoking Prevention and Tobacco Control Act of 2009.

 Until a case concerning this federal statute comes before the Supreme Court, Congress has the final say.